About Federal Housing Solutions

-To address the lack of safe affordable housing, industry veteran and Related alumnus Patrick Plunkett founded Federal Housing Solutions™ ("FHS").
-FHS develops, acquires, and rehabilitates affordable multifamily properties.
-Through innovative approaches to restructuring partnerships and rehabilitating properties, FHS is able to provide solutions that both increase asset values and enhance communities - thus pursuing their philosophy of a double-bottom line return.
+To address the lack of safe affordable housing, industry veteran and Related Companies alumnus Patrick Plunkett founded Federal Housing Solutions™ ("FHS").
+FHS develops, acquires, and rehabilitates low income and affordable multifamily properties.
+Through innovative approaches to restructuring partnerships and rehabilitating properties, FHS is able to provide solutions that both increase asset values and enhance communities - thus pursuing its philosophy of a double-bottom line return.

-FHS initiatives improve process and operational efficiencies, provide proactive management solutions, incorporate state of the art systems and technologies and have proven extensive cost savings and generated increased cash flow.
-In addition to strengthening the portfolio performance, this supports the FHS commitment to provide safe housing and increase the value of the assets under ownership.
-Read more about FHS's innovative approach to rehabilitation and management through its Federal Development Solutions™ (FDS) programs.
+FHS initiatives improve process and operational efficiencies, provide proactive management solutions, incorporate state of the art systems and technologies, achieve extensive cost savings, and generate increased cash flow.
+In addition to strengthening the portfolio performance, these initiatives support the FHS commitment to provide safe housing and increase the value of assets under ownership.
+Read more about FHS' innovative approach to rehabilitation and management through its Federal Development Solutions™ (FDS) programs.

 FHS also takes an innovative approach to transparency within the industry by committing to clarity and information sharing with its partners, investors, communities served, and industry professionals.
 This provides all parties with real-time information on each deal's financials, rehabilitation timeline, and progression.

-FHS develops and maintains partnerships within local communities and is currently engaged with several Housing Authorities and other public-private partnership initiative throughout the United States.
+FHS develops and maintains partnerships within local communities and is currently engaged with several Housing Authorities and other public-private partnership initiatives throughout the United States.